List of NCAA Philippines basketball champions: List of championships per school

-San Beda has 46 NCAA basketball championships, the most in NCAA history.
-San Beda is the only founding member left in the association.
-Now San Beda has the most number of juniors' and seniors' championships with the juniors having 23 titles and the seniors having 23 of its own.
-Their juniors team currently holds the record of longest championship streak in the association with seven.
-They are currently the defending champions in the seniors' tournament.
+San Beda has won a total of 47 NCAA basketball championships, the most in the history of the association, and is the only remaining founding member.
+The institution currently holds the record for the most championships in both divisions, with 23 titles in the juniors’ division and 24 in the seniors’ division.
+Its juniors’ team also holds the record for the longest championship streak in the association, with seven consecutive titles.
+In addition, San Beda is the reigning champion in the seniors’ tournament.